Hayes, Grabner score 2 each, Rangers beat Flyers 5-2

 Jake Voracek scored twice for the Flyers.

 Philadelphia is headed the other way and a 10-game winning streak in December seems like it happened much longer ago.
 Flyers forward Wayne Simmonds said they didn't have the ''snarl'' they displayed during the winning streak.
-They've lost four straight and seven of eight overall since the streak ended on Dec.
+They lost four straight on the road, five overall and seven of eight since the streak ended on Dec.
 17.

+''I don't think anybody in the locker room is thinking about the winning streak,'' Voracek said. ''We don't want to chase the playoffs again.''

 The Rangers just did enough on their 28 shots to take out a weary Steve Mason.
 Mason started for the 22nd time in the last 24 games and let the Rangers grab a 3-0 lead.

 Mason, a free agent at the end of the season, was scheduled to share time with Michal Neuvirth.
 Neuvirth has been plagued by injuries and that left Mason, one win shy of third on the Flyers' career list, handling the bulk of the playing time.

 Mason has been solid but is still playing for a contract for next season.